p-ranav/cppgit2/README.md

 ## Contributions

+`cppgit2` is in active development. `libgit2` is constantly evolving with over 750 functions in its public API.
+A good portion of this is covered in `cppgit2` (See [API Coverage](#api-coverage)).
+However, there is much room for improvement - in terms of code quality, tests, and samples.

 Contributions are welcome, have a look at the [CONTRIBUTING.md](CONTRIBUTING.md) document for more information.

-This project is in active development. `libgit2` is constantly evolving with over 750 functions in its public API.
-A good portion of this is covered in `cppgit2` (See [API Coverage](#api-coverage)).
-However, this is room for improvement.

 If you notice any bugs while using/reviewing `cppgit2`, please report them.
 Suggestions w.r.t improving the code quality are also welcome.

 ## License
 The project is available under the [MIT](https://opensource.org/licenses/MIT) license.